Drone regulations in Sweden

-In this article, we explain the legal framework for the use of drones in Sweden.
+In this article, we will explain the legal framework for the use of drones in Sweden.

 Since February 2018, new laws have been in force for the use of camera drones in Sweden.
 The rules have been greatly simplified, and you do not require as many permits as before.

-Drones are divided into several groups in Sweden.
-For drones under 7 kilograms (category 1), no permission is necessary anymore as long as you use your drone for recreational purposes.
+For drones under 7 kilograms (category 1), no permission is necessary anymore.
 However, the copter must always be marked with the name and a telephone number of the operator.

 Maximum altitude: In Sweden, multicopters may only be operated below 120 meters above ground.